Skip to main content

 Chef Vs Puppet Vs Ansible - Comparison of DevOps Configuration Management Tools

 DevOps automates and monitors the software creation process, from integration, testing, and release to deployment and management.
-It has successfully laid down the path to taking the IT industry to the next level by facilitating many benefits, including faster delivery time, 100% customer satisfaction, quick fault detection, CI/CD, and high ROI.
+It has successfully laid the path to taking the IT industry to the next level by facilitating many benefits, including faster delivery time, 100% customer satisfaction, quick fault detection, CI/CD, and high ROI.

 According to research conducted by Global Newswire, there is an assessment of the Compound Annual Growth Rate (CAGR) of 18.95%, leading to a projected value of USD 12,215.54 million by 2026.
 The growth statistics are interesting; let’s delve into more of these to understand better.